 What we like most is that LG hasn't just thrown features at the phone.
 It's thought about what is missing from current phones, and what customers might like to have, and done its best to incorporate those into the LG G2.
 It will cost you around £399.

 Buy the LG G2 for it's impressive performance, slick design and thoughtful software tweaks.

 READ: LG G2 review

 Take the price out of the equation and you don't feel let down, however.
 The design is great, the display is excellent and there's plenty of power too.
-Yes, it will be out-performed by any number of handsets, but those are handsets that will cost you twice as much.
+Yes, it will be out-performed by any number of handsets, but those are handsets that will cost you twice, if not three times, as much.

 We're really impressed with what you get in the Moto G. It's a great handset and no matter what your budget, if you're after a smartphone for daily use, then this phone pretty much does it.
 It's fast, the display is lovely and the camera will give you some decent shots too.

 Better still, the Motorola Moto G was one of the first non-Nexus devices to be upgraded to Android 4.4 KitKat.

 Buy the Motorola Moto G for the best Android experience in a budget handset.